 I mentioned in the preface of my Ozarks trail guide that medical advancements cause me to hike with a thankful heart, literally.

-When I was 16, Dr. Henry Rogers, our family doctor, discovered the blood pressure between my arms and lower legs was different during a routine exam.
+When I was 16, our family doctor, Dr. Henry Rogers, discovered the blood pressure between my arms and lower legs was different during a routine exam.
 He recommended some tests in Little Rock.
 The doctor there referred me to Houston for more tests.

 I remember with fascination as doctors conducted a catheterization to inspect the valves and chambers of my heart.
 I was awake and could see the small tube as it moved through my heart.